decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation checks that a proof is valid for a header, vector of disclosed messages (along side their index corresponding to their original position when signed) and presentation header against a public key (PK).

-The operation accepts the list of messages the prover indicated to be disclosed.
-Those messages MUST be in the same order as when supplied to [Sign](#signature-generation-sign) (as a subset of the signed messages list).
-The operation also requires the total number of signed messages (L).
+The operation accepts the messages the prover indicated to be disclosed.
+Those messages MUST be in the same order as when supplied to [Sign](#signature-generation-sign) (as a subset of the signed messages).
 Lastly, it also accepts the indexes that the disclosed messages had in the original array of messages supplied to [Sign](#signature-generation-sign) (i.e., the `disclosed_indexes` list supplied to [ProofGen](#proof-generation-proofgen)).
 Every element in this list MUST be a non-negative integer in the range from 1 to L, in ascending order.

 ```
 result = ProofVerify(PK, proof, header, ph,